Lynne Jones: Later political activity

 Following her retirement from the House of Commons in 2010, Jones re-founded the Labour branch in Brecon and Radnorshire.

 National Executive Committee

 In 2022, Jones ran to be on Labour's National Executive Committee, challenging former Welsh First Minister Carwyn Jones.

 Change of party

 In October 2023, Jones quit the Labour Party over Keir Starmer's comments on the Gaza war that appeared to support Israel cutting off Palestinian access to power and water.
 In May 2024, she joined the Green Party of England and Wales after unsuccessfully backing ex-Labour independent Jamie Driscoll in the North East mayoral election.

 Personal life

-She is married, and has two sons (including one born in January 1990).
+She is married, and has two sons.
 She married Chris Kirk in April 1994 in Lambeth.
 He is Chief Executive of the Biochemical Society.
-She is a keen cyclist.

 In November 2009, she announced she was having treatment for breast cancer after a tumour was discovered at an early stage.